Tamburasca/HarpsichordTuning/README.md

-The current application collects a mono audio signal from the input stream, splits it into smaller, overlapping slices, and applies the Fourier transform to each (known as the short time Fourier transform).
+The current application collects a mono audio signal from the input stream, splits it into smaller, overlapping slices, and applies the Fourier transform to each (known as short time Fourier transform: STFT).
 The slices have a size of 2<sup>N</sup> samples, with N=15 or 16, and overlap by multiples of 1024 samples.
 Each slice is apodized with a Hanning window.
 Subsequently, in the frequency domain, Butterworth high-pass filtering is applied to suppress noise